EdgeFirstAI/documentation/docs/models/metrics.md

 ### Confusion Matrix

 The Confusion Matrix provides a summary of the prediction results by comparing the predicted labels with the ground truth (actual) labels.
 This matrix will show the ground truth labels along the x-axis and the predicted labels along the y-axis.
 Along the diagonal where both ground truth labels and prediction labels match shows the true positive (correct predictions) counts of that class.
-However, throughout validation, the matrix shows the cases where the model can misidentify labels or fail to find the labels.
+However, throughout validation, the matrix shows the cases where the model can misidentify labels (false positives) or fail to find the labels (false negatives).
+The first column where the ground truth label is "background" indicates the number of false positives are based on the model blindly detecting objects that are not really in the image.
+The last row where the prediction label is "background" indicates the number of false negatives where the model did not detect any objects that are in the image.

 <figure markdown="span">
   ![Confusion Matrix](assets/metrics/modelpack-confusion-matrix.jpg){ align=center }